puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 ### Characteristics

-The site manifest (`/etc/puppetlabs/puppet/manifests/site.pp` on the puppet master server) is a primary data source.
+The site manifest (`/etc/puppetlabs/puppet/manifests/site.pp` on the Puppet master server) is a primary data source.
 It can:

 * Assign classes
 * Configure classes with parameters